-Have you ever thought about going abroad while studying to be a teacher?
+Have you ever thought about going abroad during your teacher training programme?

-Our world and classrooms are becoming increasingly global, multicultural and diverse.
-Even during your studies, you have the opportunity to engage with the topics of the future.
+Our world and classrooms are becoming increasingly globalised, multicultural and diverse.
+Even during your studies, you have the opportunity to deal with the topics of tomorrow.

 Are you wondering what you can expect from a stay abroad?

-The various internships during your Bachelor and Master Programme offer the opportunity to look beyond your own nose, to get to know schools in other countries and to create unique experiences abroad as part of your teacher training programme.
+The various internships during the Bachelor's and Master's degree programmes offer you the opportunity to think outside the box, get to know schools in other countries and create unique experiences abroad as part of your teaching degree programme.

-On the following pages, you will find information about the possibilities of a stay abroad as part of your teacher training programme.
-We will be happy to support and accompany you in the execution of your plans.
+Find out more on the following pages about the possibilities of a stay abroad as part of your teacher training programme.
+We will be happy to support and accompany you in realising your plans.

-We will be happy to provide you with advice in person on site, digitally via video conference or by telephone.
+We will be happy to advise you in person on site, digitally via video conference or by telephone.

-If you are interested, please send an e-mail toclemens.ernst@uni-erfurt.de.
+If you are interested, please send an e-mail to clemens.ernst@uni-erfurt.de.

 Please note: Once you watch the video, data will be transmitted to Youtube/Google.
 For more information, see Google Privacy.